-Most UAE free zone companies need an audit every year.
-The free zone authority sets that rule, not UAE federal law.
-Each authority decides who can audit, what gets filed, and when.
+Most UAE free zone companies need audited accounts every year.
+The rule comes from the free zone authority, not from UAE federal law.
+Each authority sets its own rules for who can audit, what must be filed, and when.

-This article explains the main requirements across the large UAE free zones.
-If you are setting up or already trading through a UAE free zone license, it helps to understand the audit rules before renewal season starts.
+This article explains the main requirements across the larger UAE free zones.
+If you are setting up a company or already operate through a UAE free zone license, it helps to understand the audit rules before you begin.
+It can save time and cost later.

 Do all UAE free zone companies need an annual audit?

 Most do.
-DMCC, JAFZA, IFZA, DIFC, ADGM, and DAFZA all require annual audited financial statements if you want to keep the licence active.
+The major free zones, including DMCC, JAFZA, IFZA, DIFC, ADGM, and DAFZA, require annual audited financial statements as a condition of keeping the licence active.

-Some smaller or newer free zones may ask for less from certain company types, especially at the start.
-Even so, the trend in the UAE has moved toward stricter audit rules, not lighter ones.
-The launch of UAE corporate tax in 2023, administered by the Federal Tax Authority, has also pushed better record keeping and stronger financial reporting across the board.
+Some smaller or newer free zones may have lighter requirements for certain company types or at early stages.
+But the trend in the UAE has been toward stronger audit requirements, not lighter ones.
+The introduction of UAE corporate tax in 2023, administered by the Federal Tax Authority, has also pushed companies toward better record keeping and audited accounts across all structures.

-If you are not sure whether your free zone needs an audit, check the licence renewal documents or ask the authority directly.
+If you are not sure whether your free zone requires an audit, check your licence renewal documents or ask the authority directly.
 Do not assume you are exempt.

 For general audit rules that apply to mainland and free zone companies, see our article on when a UAE company needs an audit.